 If Scheme C is determined to be applicable, then Structures and Roadway Plans will be required for the Thrie-Beam Guardrail retrofit.
-The Roadway Plans shall address traffic control issues, removal of the existing "W" Beam Guardrail transition and installation of the new Thrie-Beam Guardrail transition utilizing Design Standards Index 400, Detail J. The Structures Plans shall address demolition and reconstruction of the required portion of the existing Traffic Railing end transition and approach slab.
+The Roadway Plans shall address traffic control issues, removal of the existing "W" Beam Guardrail transition connection and installation of the new Guardrail transition connection utilizing Design Standards Index 400.
+The Structures Plans shall address demolition and reconstruction of the required portion of the existing Traffic Railing end transition and approach slab.

-If the existing traffic railing is an "F" Shape traffic railing, the appropriate Design Standards Indexes 420 and 421 shall be referenced and used in their entirety or modified as required by project specific designs included in the Structures Plans.
+If the existing traffic railing is an "F" Shape traffic railing, the appropriate Design Standards Indexes 420 and 421shall be referenced and used in their entirety or modified as required by project specific designs included in the Structures Plans.
 Applicable details from Design Standards Indexes 20900 or 20910 shall be used as required for the approach slab reconstruction.